Skip to main content

 The last four weeks have been difficult.
 I have been struggling to manage the symptoms of depression while juggling serious issues at work and at home.
 When life becomes overwhelming, it can be hard to tell whether the weight comes from circumstance or from the illness itself.
 After weeks of pushing through, I felt a profound sense of hopelessness this past weekend.
 Dark thoughts crept in.
 The kind that whisper you should surrender, that enduring one more day, hour, or minute feels impossible.

 Those whispers can be strange companions.
 Melancholy.
 Almost comforting.
 They tell you there is no reason to live.
 And yet, just as insistently, they offer no reason to die.
-What I feel, how I feel, and whatever darkness is unfolding in my life are not permanent.
+What I feel, how I feel, and whatever darkness are unfolding in my life are not permanent.
 Holding onto that truth, I refuse to let those thoughts become my final moment.

 Reminding myself that it is okay to be not okay, I am here again, picking myself up and returning to the work of managing depression.
 For me, that means staying tethered to small, ordinary acts.
 It means focusing on passion projects and daily tasks, finding balance within the mundaneness of life.
 Not to escape the darkness, but to steady myself within it.